msafarulla/pkms.pyodbc/README.md

 # Author: Mohamed Safarulla
 # Description: This module will help you connect to a PkMS environment and query tables using the iSeries library list concept.
-Schema need not be explicitly mentioned.
+Schema need not be explicitly mentioned. iSeries commands can be executed and can be custom tailored to suite your needs.
 # Date: 06/30/2020
 # Lincense : Open Source FSF.
 If you happen to augment it, please share it, so that all of us can benefit from it.